alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/calculate_and_check_md5/README.md

 Scripts for calculating and checking md5 checksum for specified folder.

 **WARNING!
-Running this file you accept that you know what you're doing.
+Running this file, you accept that you know what you're doing.
 All actions with this script are at your own risk.**

 Usage: